melanietosik/bow-sentiment-classifier/README.md

 2. Tokenization using spaCy, filtering of stop words and punctuation
 3. Tokenization using spaCy, filtering of stop words and punctuation, lemmatization

 Evidently, the second tokenization scheme [2] works best.
 Lemmatization seems to be overkill, but filtering stop words and punctuation is helpful.

-### Number of epochs

-Training accuracy plateaus at epoch [5/10], validation accuracy indicates overfitting.
-Early stopping could be helpful, but for now we will just use [5/5] epochs for training.
+It looks like the model is overfitting though, so let's adjust the learning rate next.

-### N-gram size
+### Learning rate

+The default learning rate was set to 0.01, which is pretty high for the Adam optimizer.